-145 the 355 nm beam pumped an optical parametric oscillator (OPO) laser.
-The OPO laser was also coupled to the ringdown cavity which allowed a wider wavelength range than can be achieved with the dye laser, though with decreased beam quality.
-To retain most of the light exiting the OPO, the beam needed to be reshaped with f = 40 cm achromatic lens and an iris.
-The OPO had a relatively collimated beam ~1 cm in diameter and its bandwidth was ~0.9 nm in the vicinity of 550 nm light, ~2 nm around 600 nm, and ~9 nm at 660 nm.
-This type of OPO had a
+145 down cavity which allowed a wider wavelength range than can be achieved with the dye laser, though with decreased beam quality.
+To retain most of the light exiting the OPO, the beam needed to be reshaped with f = 40 cm

-- 150 bandwidth that increases asymptotically as it approached 710 nm (twice the 355 nm pump), so the dye laser was used in this region and the OPO was used at shorter wavelengths.
-For this work only the OPO was used.
+- 150 used in this region and the OPO was used at shorter wavelengths.
 A polarizer and $\lambda/4$ wave plate were used to isolate the lasers and a telescope was used to mode match the laser with the cavity.
-Since the mirrors were reflective over a limited wavelength range, several sets of mirrors were used to cover a wide wavelength range. - 155

-The CRDS system was controlled by a combination of commercial (Continuum) and home-built software.
-The ringdown measurements were recorded and analyzed in LabVIEW (National Instruments, version 8.6).
-The exponential decay was plotted in a log format and a line was fit between two cursors to determine the slope and, therefore, τ .
+Since the mirrors were reflective over a limited wavelength range, several sets of mirrors were used to cover a wide wavelength range. - The CRDS system was controlled by a combination of commercial (Continuum) and home-built software.
+The ring down measurements were recorded and analyzed in LabVIEW (National Instruments, version 8.6).
+The exponential decay was plotted in a log format and a line was fit between two cursors to determine the slope and, therefore, τ.
 The laser wavelength was also controlled through LabVIEW, where the calibration of the laser wavelength was handled in LabVIEW for the dye laser and internally in the Continuum control software for the OPO.
 The dye laser was calibrated against a wave meter (Bristol Instruments, model 821B-Vis) over a range of wavelengths.
-WCPC measurements used Aerosol Instrument Manager (TSI) and the nephelometer used NephWin (TSI) software
+WCPC - 160 measurements used Aerosol Instrument Manager (TSI) and the nephelometer used NephWin (TSI) software